Skip to main content

 Certain types of HPV may cause warts on or around the female and male genital organs and in the anal area.
 These are called low-risk types of HPV because they are seldom linked to cancer.

-Other types of HPV are called high-risk types because they are strongly linked to cancers, including cancer of the cervix, vulva, and vagina in women, penile cancer in men, and cancers of the anus, mouth, and throat in both men and women.
+Other types of HPV are called high-risk types because they are strongly linked to cancers, including cancer of the cervix, vulva, and vagina in women, penile cancer in men, and cancers of the anus, mouth, and throat in men and women.

 For more information on this topic, see HPV.